Jamee language: Prefixes

 The prefix sa- has no allomorphs and can be attached to nouns, adjectives, and numerals.
 When attached to nouns, sa- conveys the meaning of "one" or "a group."
 When combined with adjectives, sa- often means "similar to" or "the same as."
-When attached to to numerals, it conveys the meaning of "one."
+When attached to numerals, it conveys the meaning of "one."
 Additionally, sa- is frequently used with the suffix -no, and the base word may be used for reduplication.
 Examples of its usage are shown below: